cameronmaske/django-boilerplate-dotcloud/README.md

 ### TODOs
 * Make the generic template more useful + pretty
-* Write an install script.
 * Test the project out on DotCloud!
+* Make install.py more robust.